5 Best Summer Camps for Families

 2. Camp Brosius, Wisconsin

 For nearly 100 years, Camp Brosius has been creating outdoor adventures for families, so they definitely know what they are doing.
 Located on Elkhart Lake in Wisconsin, Camp Brosius offers eight week-long Family Camp sessions, as well as a four-day Labor Day Escape for families who can’t quite commit to a week.
 By day, kids and families can take pedal boats and canoes out on the water, go on lake hikes or bike rides, even engage in some friendly competition with horseshoes and bean bags.
 In the evening, look for campfires, movie nights, a talent show, and of course, s’mores.
 Campers have a variety of different lodging options, including lakefront cabins and cottages.

 3. Family Adventure Camp, New Hampshire

 Serious nature lovers will be all over the Family Adventure Camp set up by the Appalachian Mountain Club in the White Mountains of New Hampshire.
-This six-night, all-inclusive family camp gets families outdoors all day, every day on hiking, kayaking and treasure-hunting adventures.
-Even better, this camp is learning-focused, teaching campers how to identify wildlife and helping them better understand the ecosystems of the ponds and forests.
-Families stay at the Highland Center Lodge the first five nights, then finish off the week with a backcountry hike and overnight stay at the Zealand Falls Hut, a rustic lodge that’s situated on the oldest hut hiking network in the U.S. and only reachable by foot from the Zealand Trail.
+Choose from one to five-day camping trips that bring the family outdoors all day, every day on hiking, kayaking and treasure-hunting adventures.
+Even better, these adventures are learning-focused, teaching campers how to identify wildlife and helping them better understand the ecosystems of the ponds and forests.
+Families stay in lodges or tents depending on the program they choose.
+All activities are guided and suitable for all experience levels.